PLEASE NOTE: RSVPs are encouraged but not required. Entry is first come, first served, so please make sure to come early if you'd like to grab a spot!

 Check-in for entry starts at 6:00PM / Ballroom doors open at 6:30PM / Event starts at 7:00PM

 Join us live and in-person at BRIC House for the Brooklyn Poetry Slam, an incredible evening of poetry and community led by co-founders Mahogany L. Browne and Jive Poetic!
 Mark your calendars now, and join special guests and poets from all over the world.
-Featured poet to be announced.
+This month's featured poet is Lemon Andersen.

 Don’t miss the chance to speak out and be heard!
 At 6:50pm, poets will be able to sign up for either the slam competition or the open mic.
 The slam competition has 5 slots and the open mic has 7 slots.
 The signups are first come, first served.

 We are unable to allow patrons to save seats for other guests.
 Upon reaching capacity in the ballroom, we will invite audience members to watch a stream of the event on the stoop.